jrrobison1/llm-writer-workshop/README.md

-## Manually launchng the app after building the frontend and the backend:
+## Manually launching the app after building the frontend and the backend:
 Perform the following steps, then visit http://localhost:3000 in your browser.

 ### Backend